Dadangdut33/laratine/README.md

 # Laratine

+This is a fork of laratine with a few changes or modification for my personal use.

 Laratine is a modern, responsive admin dashboard built with Laravel and Inertia.js (React).
 It offers a robust and flexible structure to manage your application with ease and efficiency.

 ## Features